arulami/Calabash-android/Zenly-app/README.md

    *Note: I have controlled installation of apps using @reinstall, So please run as an initial set up to configure email and Zenly
    Don't run with other tags*

+   *These apps are tested by creating two test servers and configured the client to send requests to each app in turn.*

 ###Trouble shooting

    please refer following link to run calabash android if you get error for keystore